Selindek/spring-data-jpa-acl/acl/README.md

 ## @AclCreatePermission

-Granting permissions for object-creation is usually a weak-point of any ACL, because you cannot define permission to an object what is about to create, simply because it's not exist at the time when the permission should be checked.
+Granting permissions for object-creation is usually a weak-point of any ACL, because you cannot define permission to an object which is about to be created, simply because it does not exist at the time when the permission is checked.
 Using the `@AclCreatePermission` annotation we can control the object creation in a similar way as any other permissions.

 The following annotation grants 'create' permission for managers: